 how to not burnout

-We spend endless hours preparing for the big event, but don’t ever plan for our mental and physical recovery time.
+We spend endless hours preparing for the big event, but we ever plan for our mental and physical recovery time.

-I know from my years of event planning if you don’t plan your downtime you can quickly become sick and burnt out.
+I know from my years of event planning if you don’t plan your downtime, you can quickly become sick and burned out.
 Ultimately impacting your ability to successfully run your business.

 Plan a Time Out